aotimme/gocsv/README.md

 Arguments:

-- `--columns` A comma-separated list (in order) of the columns to use for joining.
+- `--columns` (shorthand `-c`) A comma-separated list (in order) of the columns to use for joining.
 You must specify either 1 or 2 columns.
 When 1 is specified, it will join the CSVs using that column in both the left and right CSV.
 When 2 are specified, it will join using the first column on the left CSV and the second column on the right CSV.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--left` (optional) Perform a left join.
 - `--right` (optional) Perform a right join.
 - `--outer` (optional) Perform an outer join.